Chucklemunch/PathologyProject/README.md

 - Instance Type: g4dn.xlarge (single GPU)

 ### Experiments to Run
-- Train on 40x BreakHis, test on other magnifications
+- Tune/Train on 40x BreakHis, test on other magnifications
 - External validation of BreakHis training on PCam (train) dataset
-- Train on PCam
+- Tune/Train on PCam
 - Explore few-shot learning for different magnification levels?
 - Add explainability methods to highlight important features in images?